 - Cloning git submodules

 It is possible to include different git repositories into a single repository in Git.
 The included repositories are known as submodules.
 Submodules are repositories that are involved in the parent repository at a particular path in the working directory of the parent repository.

 While working with submodules, it is often necessary to pull the latest git submodule.
-In case you are doing it the first time, you should initiate submodules on their repository:
+In case you are doing it the first time, you should initiate submodules on their repository.
+Follow the steps below:

 git submodule update --init --recursive

 - Updating to latest tips of remote branch:

 If the Git version, you are working on is 1.8.2 or above, you can add the --remote parameter, and run the following command: